 “HPE Persistent Memory products deliver the performance of memory with the persistence of traditional storage.
 The HPE 8GB NVDIMM Module is the first offering in the HPE Persistent Memory product category.
 Customers are looking for offerings that enable faster business decisions and the HPE Persistent Memory portfolio delivers outstanding performance to put data to work more quickly in your business.
 The HPE 8GB NVDIMM Module has the resiliency you have come to expect from storage technology by utilizing higher endurance DRAM and components that help verify data is moved to non-volatile technology in the event of a power loss.”

 “Cycle Computing software leverages cloud resources to make computation in the cloud productive at any scale, by orchestrating workflows, managing data, balancing cloud options, and enabling users in a secure, controlled way.
 Our software works with public cloud providers like Amazon Web Services, Google Cloud Platform, and Microsoft Azure, as well as with internal and private cloud environments.”

-Joseph Lombardo from UNLV presented this talk at the PBS Works User Group.
-“Lombardo will highlight results from an Alzheimer’s research project that benefited from using PBS Professional.
-He will then describe the NSCEE’s new system at the Supernap and how this system can be used to advance research for HPC users in both academia/R&D and commercial industry.
+“The National Supercomputing Center supports research projects at the University of Nevada, Las Vegas by providing a full-service supercomputing facility, plus available training and services, to academic and research institutions, government and private industry.
+NSCEE’s focus is on R&D related to energy, the environment, medical informatics and health care delivery.
+In this presentation, Lombardo will highlight results from an Alzheimer’s research project and the NSCEE’s new system at the Supernap and how it is being used to advance research for HPC users in both academia/R&D and commercial industry.
 Lombardo will also highlight two emerging projects; the New School of Medicine and new Technology park.”